API keys are the primary entities of EVA ICS authentication and access control checking.

 hosts_allow comma-separated list of hosts/networks the key has the access from.

-items, items_ro same as groups, but grant an access to the specified items.
-Wildcards aren’t possible.
+items, items_ro same as groups, but grants an access to the specified items.
+Wildcards are not allowed.

-key key itself (up to 64 characters).
-Filled with 32 random chars automatically after creation
+key the key itself (up to 64 characters).
+Filled with 32 random chars automatically after creation.

 master key is the master key if set to True